 Mt.Shasta is the perfect road trip location for hikers and adventure seekers looking to explore one of California's most beautiful mountain ranges.

-So I get a text on a Tuesday from my husband that says "...I thought I could surprise you with a cool little over-nighter to somewhere super scenic this weekend."
-Initial thoughts were hmm a weekend just vegging out on the couch sounded nice, but if you are the planner in a relationship you know that lightning doesn't always strike twice, so I was ALL GAME for this.
+"...I thought I could surprise you with a fun little over-nighter to somewhere very picturesque this weekend," my spouse texts me on a Tuesday.
+Initially, I thought a weekend of simply vegging out on the sofa sounded wonderful, but if you're the planner in a relationship, you know that lightning doesn't usually strike twice, so I was all in.

 As an Amazon Associate I earn from qualifying purchases.
 Purchases of any kind no matter how big or small help support my self-run travel blog and is much appreciated.